gillesbertaux/bootsy/readme.md

 ### Dev

-- _if bootstrap project : It is bascially the latest version of Bootstrap.
-- _if php project : In case you want to deploy a CMS, this folder contains header.php, index.php, sidebar.php, footer.php.
-- _if ruby project : This folder has a ROR project already initiated.
 - assets

 	* css : In there you have 960 css grids, animations.css, font-awesome.css (from Bootstrap), a reset.css file, and a blank style.css file.